aidgncom/fullscore/README.md

 Only simple patterns are recorded, not sensitive personal information (PII), eliminating data leakage risks.
 As resonance occurs directly between browser and Edge without origin server involvement, interception becomes significantly more difficult.
 Hacking Full Score's decentralized data would require compromising every individual user's browser visiting the website.

 Faster page loads are just the beginning.
-The real key is that without configuring data endpoints, Edge completes real-time analysis just by listening to RHYTHM already flowing in the air.
+The real key is that without configuring API endpoints, Edge completes real-time analysis just by listening to RHYTHM already flowing in the air.
 While traditional tools prepare numerous instruments for collection, transmission, processing, and storage, Full Score quickly begins the next performance.

 First-party cookies automatically disappear after a few days.
 GDPR risk is much lower than existing analytics tools.
 Like street music scattering in the wind, data naturally dissipates over time.
 Free because it doesn't promise eternity.